Changissnz/selfinterest/README.md

 and differing effects, between each artificial axiom's statement.
 Scant use of the artificial axiom, correspondingly a scant economy of sentient will for this use, makes the artificial axiom a minority rule, perhaps lesser than that, an individual's rule.
-Complication on definitively generalizing an artificial axiom, by the practices that stem from it, is due to another
-aspect: the individual whose actions (the evidence through expression) are rationalized only by attributing their actions to artificial axioms.
-The recognition of a prevailing artificial axiom, though, for a group of sentient beings relies on a passing frequency in the accurate attribution of the group's particular independent actions, manifested as appearance, physical movement, or speech, to the artificial axiom
+Complication on conclusively generalizing an artificial axiom, by the practices that stem from it, is due to another aspect, the individual whose actions (the evidence through expression) are rationalized only by attributing their actions to artificial axioms.
+And the recognition of a prevailing artificial axiom for a group of sentient beings relies on a passing frequency in the accurate attribution of the group's particular independent actions, manifested as appearance, physical movement, or speech, to the artificial axiom